 A. Comply with Wisconsin's "Smart Growth" law for land use planning and resource management.
 This criterion is an option only for applications submitted before July 1, 2017.

-In 2016, the City of Oshkosh Planning Services Division began working with East Central Wisconsin Regional Planning Commission to update the City of Oshkosh 2005-2025 Comprehensive Plan.
-It is anticipated this update will be completed in 2017.
+In 2016, the City of Oshkosh Planning Services Division began working with East Central Wisconsin Regional Planning Commission to update the City of Oshkosh 2005-2025 Comprehensive Plan, which turned into the Comprehensive Plan 2040, presented on October 9, 2018.

 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

 For the eighth year (2022), a bird nesting survey was conducted on the UW Oshkosh campus.
 22 species were documented with several species having multiple nests.
 Nesting species included Peregrine Falcon, Warbling Vireo, Eastern Kingbird, Baltimore Oriole, Purple Martin, Northern Cardinal, and American Goldfinch.

 Bluebird nesting boxes in Menominee Park - Three Eastern Bluebird nest boxes were installed in 2021 in native plant sites along Miller’s Bay in Menominee Park and continued to be monitored weekly by volunteers for nest activity from March through August.
 Successful tree swallow nests were observed.